 If you wish to make a complaint about any of our editorial content or journalistic activity, please contact firstname.lastname@example.org.

-Where any complaint under the FT Editorial Code is unable to be resolved by FT’s senior editors, the Complaints Commissioner will review the matter and recommend any appropriate redress.
+Where any complaint under the FT Editorial Code is unable to be resolved by FT senior editors, a complainant can appeal to the Editorial Complaints Commissioner who will review the matter and direct appropriate redress.

 Read our guide to the policies and processes of the Complaints Commissioner here.